FAQs: Competency Assessment Supplement

 General

-A Competency Assessment Supplement (CAS) is an option you can choose to complete if CNO has assessed your foundational nursing education, and it does not meet substantial equivalence.
+A Competency Assessment Supplement (CAS) is an option you can choose to complete if CNO has assessed your nursing education, and it does not meet substantial equivalence to meet the nursing education requirement.
+CNO will let you know if this option is available to you.
+It is most often an option for RPN applicants.

 You may complete the CAS in English or French.

-No. Completing a CAS is an alternate to the education pathway.
-It gives you the opportunity to describe how your education and experiences have met the Nursing Education requirement and demonstrate your education meets Substantial Equivalence.
+No. Completing a CAS is one option for meeting the education requirement.
+Some applicants choose an education pathway instead, and some must complete both.
+Completing a CAS gives you the opportunity to describe how your education and experiences have met the nursing education requirement and demonstrate that your education meets substantial equivalence.

-There is no time limit for writing and submitting your CAS to CNO.
+There is no time limit specifically for writing and submitting your CAS to CNO.

-However, CNO encourages you to submit your CAS as soon as possible so it can determine whether you meet the nursing education requirement.
+However, we encourage you to submit your CAS as soon as possible so we can determine whether you meet the nursing education requirement.

 Writing the CAS